manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02: Lab 02: Use SQL to query Azure SQL Database.md

 ### Task 2: Run queries against the database
 --------------------------------

 1. Copy the following SQL statement into the editor.
-Select Run, to check everything is working.
+Select **Run**, to check everything is working.
 You should see a list of four inventory items

     ```
     SELECT *